 Blood tests may also be taken to check for the presence of gene mutations that are known to cause CMT.
 This is useful to detect the disease in most individuals who have known mutations, but there are also several unidentified causative genes.
 Therefore, an individual may be diagnosed with the condition without positive genetic testing results.

-Coping with Diagnosis
+Coping with diagnosis

 Patients should feel at ease to make decisions about their health and possible treatment when they are ready, without feeling pressured.
 A strong support network and access to reputable information about the disease is also very helpful as management of the disease and related symptoms begins.

-As CMT can be caused by a number of known gene mutations, expectant couples with a family history the disease may wish to find out if their baby is likely to be affected.
-The tests are carried out during pregnancy to determine whether a baby has inherited the defective genes and their risk for developing CMT.
+As CMT can be caused by a number of known gene mutations, expectant couples with a family history of the disease may wish to find out if their baby is likely to be affected.
+These tests are carried out during pregnancy to determine whether a baby has inherited the defective genes and their risk for developing CMT.

 Chorionic villus sampling (CVS) is a test that involves taking a sample of the placenta from the womb, usually between weeks 11 and 14 of the pregnancy.
 The sample is then examined for the presence of gene mutations associated with CMT in a laboratory.